Nobumasa Fukuda: 2015-2016

 From spring training in 2015, Fukuda changed his batting form and hit 4 home runs and a league top 13 RBIs in pre-season fixtures where he made the opening day roster for the first time in 3 years.
 Due to an injury to opening day first baseman, Masahiko Morino, Fukuda made his first seasons start on March 31 against the Yomiuri Giants where he raked 3 hits, 2 RBIs and a homerun.
 From April, Fukuda was given more opportunities at first-base.
 On 21 June, it was announced that the Dragons cheering section had created a personalized song and from 23 June became common use.
 In the middle of the season, his result as a pinch-hitter declined but he was able to play in a personal best 79 games and hit 6 home runs.
 During the season pre-match practice, Fukuda was also seen practicing in left field.
 On 13 November, Fukuda signed an improved contract deal increasing ¥8,500,000 to ¥15,000,000.

 With former Chicago White Sox major leaguer, Dayan Viciedo joining the team as first baseman in 2016, Fukuda found most of his appearances at third base after Shuhei Takahashi's injury in April and then later in left field.
 With Viciedo's injury toward the end of season, he also saw time at first base and fourth in the order where he ended the season with 10 home runs.

 2017-2018

 An injury to his right shoulder in the lead-up to opening day, Fukuda joined the team on 23 April.
 He hit his season first homerun on 7 July against the Yokohama DeNA Baystars and between July and August hit a personal best 14 homeruns, ending the season with 18.

 For the 2018 season, Fukuda replaced Yudai Ono as player chairman at the beginning of the year and was a regular at third base throughout the season where he passed the stipulate at-bats to be considered for post-season awards.
 It also marked his first 100 hit season.
 He hit 14 home runs with a slash line of .261/.322/.405 playing in 133 games.

 On 24 November, Fukuda signed an improved contract deal increasing ¥11,000,000 to a total of ¥47,000,000.

+2023

+In September 18, 2023, he retired after 17 years.